 I am not a Humanist, nor am I affiliated to any faith or religious ideology.
 It is the wishes and beliefs of the deceased, and the bereaved family, which are important and which will be respected during the funeral service or ceremony.

 Oftentimes my introduction will be through a Funeral Director.
 Some families prefer to contact me directly.
-Either way I always work tirelessly to ensure that everything goes exactly as discussed and planned and, after all the goodbyes have been said, I present the family with a bound copy of the entire ceremony to keep.
+Either way I always work tirelessly to ensure that everything goes exactly as discussed and planned.

 If you feel the need to discuss anything with me regarding a funeral service please do not hesitate to get in touch.

 Sometimes a funeral service alone does not allow adequate opportunity to fully remember a loved one and a family may feel they would like to include a further tribute in a way that is fitting and meaningful.